Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: An alternative characterization

-Conditions $(i)$-$(iv)$ derive from strategy-proofness \citep[see Definition 1 in][]{alcalde2024strategy}, while condition $(v)$ results from type-anonymity, which focuses only to the number of agents of each type of preference that support an alternative, making the identities of those agents irrelevant.
+Conditions $(i)$-$(iv)$ derive from strategy-proofness \citep[see Definition 1 in][]{alcalde2024strategy}, while condition $(v)$ results from type-anonymity, which focuses only on the number of agents of each type of preference that support an alternative, making the identities of those agents irrelevant.

-Finally, given a type-anonymous left coalition system, we define, for any vector of $\Omega$- restricted peaks $\mathbf{p}\in\Omega^{a}$, the first-step function $\omega$ as follows: starting form the left under order $\leq^{*}$, the first element in its range $r_{\omega}$ that receives ``enough" support is chosen.
-By ``enough" support we mean that the set of agents whose $\Omega$-restricted peaks are to the left of or at that element under $\leq^{*}$ must coincide with a winning coalition defined for that element.
+Finally, given a type-anonymous left coalition system, we define, for any vector of $\Omega_f$-restricted peaks, the first-step function $\omega$ as follows: starting form the left under order $\leq^{*}$, $\omega$ chooses the first element in $\Omega_{\omega}$ that receives ``enough" support.
+By ``enough" support we mean that the set of agents whose $\Omega_f$-restricted peaks are to the left of or at that element under $\leq^{*}$ must coincide with a winning coalition defined for that element.
 The function $\omega$ is a \textbf{generalized median voter function}.\footnote{The term ``generalized median voter function" has been previously introduced in the literature \cite[see, for instance,][]{barbera2011strategyproof}.
 Even though the definition does not apply a median, the name comes from the median voter functions defined in \cite{moulin1980strategy}, which are formally introduced in Subsection 2.1.}